 - The funds are yours to spend, no strings attached.

 Applying for pre-settlement funding is different from a lawsuit loan.
+Learn more about pre-settlement loans here.
 This is because the amount you receive is based on your eventual settlement rather than your creditworthiness.

 If we don’t approve you for legal funding, it is most likely for one of two reasons: